ncclab-sustech/ChineseEEG-2/experiment/README.md

 - First, connect the EGI equipment.
 - Next, adjust the parameters and run the main program.
 Set the addresses for the main body and preface parts in the variables `novel_path` and `preface_path`, respectively.
 Change `host_IP`and `egi_IP` to the IP numbers of your own devices.
 Set `isFirstSession` to True during the first run to include the preview session.
 Other adjustable parameters can be found in the "Parameters" section of the Code Explanation under Main Experiment.
 Note that you may need to modify some size and distance-related parameters according to your own setup.
 In subsequent runs, change the `novel_path` to read different parts of the novel and set `isFirstSession` to False.

-- **During the forced break period, the EGI system will be disconnected. ** ***At this time, you need to restart the EGI system to ensure it is in a running state before the participant continues the experiment, or the program will crash!!!***
+- During the forced break period, the EGI system will be disconnected. **You need to ensure the EGI system is in a running state before the participant continues the experiment, or the program will crash**

 - **At the end of each experimental session, it is necessary to replenish the saline for the participant's EEG cap and restart the EGI system.**